Books like 'Shelter of the Most High'

 The Dressmaker’s Secret by Lorna Cook

-Rated: 4.50 of 5 stars · 8 ratingsParis, 1941: As Coco Chanel’s assistant, Adèle lives side by side with German officers in the splendor of The Ritz hotel.
+Rated: 4.44 of 5 stars · 9 ratingsParis, 1941: As Coco Chanel’s assistant, Adèle lives side by side with German officers in the splendor of The Ritz hotel.
 But Adèle has a secret.
-She is working for the resistance, right under the German’s noses...
+She is working for the resistance, right under the German’s noses.
+As occupied Paris becomes more and more dangerous, Adèle will have to decide if she can risk everything to save innocent lives and protect the man she loves…... -

 Find out more about romance.io.